srivastavanaavya75-lgtm/NeuraChat/README.md

 The core conversational system does not require sending user messages to an external AI service.

-This means the basic assistant can operate without:
+The basic assistant can operate without:

 - OpenAI API
 - Gemini API